iamFIREcracker/cg/README.md

 Where:

-- the first argument is the name of the guesser -- `kill-kill9` is mnemonic for something that transforms `kill` commands into `kill -9` ones)
+- the first argument is the name of the guesser -- `kill-kill9`, mnemonic for something that transforms `kill` commands into `kill -9` ones)
-- the second argument is a form defining what text the guesser is able to guess commands from; the first argument is a regular expression (`cg` uses [cl-ppcre](https://edicl.github.io/cl-ppcre/) internally), while the second another list, listing any group that you might have defined in the regular expression -- in our case we defined a single group for the Process ID
+- the second argument is a form defining what text the guesser is able to guess commands from;  the first element is a regular expression (`cg` uses [cl-ppcre](https://edicl.github.io/cl-ppcre/) internally), while the second is another list, listing any group that you might have defined in the regular expression -- in our case we defined a single group for the Process ID to `kill`
-- finally, one or multiple forms, the last one of which should return a string representing the guessed command -- `kill -9 '$PID'` in our case
+- finally, one or multiple forms, the last one of which is expected to return a string representing the guessed command -- `kill -9 '$PID'` in our case

-Currently, `cg` moves to the next input line as soon as one of the defined guessers successfully guesses a command, but please note that I am still dogfooding this and this logic, as well as the `DEFINE-GUESSER` API, might change in case I or you found it not so easy to work with.
+Currently, `cg` moves to the next input line as soon as one of the defined guessers successfully guesses a command, but please note that I am still dogfooding it, and this logic as well as the `DEFINE-GUESSER` API might change in case I or you found it not so easy to work with.

 Also, if you are curious to see how I am using `cg`, take a look at my